-Activity rate of the population aged 15 years and over represents the share of active population aged 15 years and over in total population aged 15 years and over (%).
+Labour force participation rate of the population aged 15 years and over (or activity rate) represents the share of the labour force in total population aged 15 years and over (%).

-Employed population covers all the persons aged 15 years and over who have carried out an economic or social activity to provide goods or services for at least one hour during the period of reference (one week), in order to obtain incomes in forms of salary, payment in kind, and other benefits.
+Employed population covers all the persons aged 15 years and over who were engaged in any economic activity to provide goods or services for at least one hour during the reference period (one week), in order to obtain incomes - pay or profit.

-Remark: For the persons employed in the auxiliary household producing agricultural products exclusively for own consumption (of the household), the minimal duration is 20 hours per week.
+Remark: Starting with 2019, persons that produce agricultural goods mainly for own-use are no longer part of the employment.
+(For the period up to 2018, inclusive, the persons employed in the subsidiary plot producing agricultural products exclusively for own consumption (of the household), were included in employment if they worked 20 hours and over per week).